forestryio/forestry.io/hugo/content/docs/editing/menus.md

     weight: 5

 ---

-{{% warning "Known limitations" %}}
-Menus are only supported with Hugo and Jekyll and don't support linking to Hugo page bundles at the moment.
+{{% warning "Known limitations" %}} Menus are only supported with Hugo and Jekyll and don't support linking to Hugo page bundles.
-Menus section won't be displayed if you're using another SSG like Gatsby, Gridsome, Eleventy, VuePress, etc.
+The Menus section won't be displayed if you're using another generator.
-Use [data files](/docs/editing/data-files/) to managee any type of data stored in JSON, YAML or TOML files.
-{{% /warning %}}
+Tip: use [data files](/docs/editing/data-files/) to manage any type of data stored in JSON, YAML, or TOML. {{% /warning %}}

 Menus allow content editors to easily manage existing menus in your site, such as site navigation and sidebars using a simple drag-and-drop interface.